atmalive/1PopovAleksey/README.md

 ### 💻 &nbsp;About Me

-💫 &nbsp;I’m interested in web-development and UX/UI design\
+💫 &nbsp;I’m interested in web-development and UX/UI design.\
-📖 &nbsp;I’m currently learning Typescript\
+📖 &nbsp;I’m currently learning Node.js, Typescript, MongoDB.\
 🌱 &nbsp;Most of all, I like to make interfaces that will be convenient for users to use.\
 🔎 &nbsp;Find out how to do it better, easier and most importantly faster.